 We offer extensive educational programs supporting our software and services that include providing educational licenses for our software to all students and teachers for little or no fees.
-For example, during the three months ended April 30, 2013, we initiated a new program offering minimal cost software licenses to educational institutions in emerging economies.
-Through our partners, we also offer curricula and faculty development opportunities to educational institutions worldwide.
+For example, beginning the three months ended April 30, 2013, we initiated a new program granting software licenses to educational institutions in select regions and to key partners.
+Through our partners, we offer curricula and faculty development opportunities to educational institutions worldwide.
 Through these programs we intend to further Science, Technology, Engineering and Math (STEM) education initiatives.
 With an extensive global community of students who are experienced with our software and poised to become the next generation of professional users - our goal is to reduce the cost of training and education of new talent for our customers.